Key Differences Typescript and C# programming

 - TypeScript: Interfaces define object shapes and can be extended or merged via declaration merging.
 Can describe functions, arrays, and other types, with optional properties (e.g.,

-). - C#: Interfaces define contracts with methods, properties, or events that implementing classes must provide.
+name?: string). - C#: Interfaces define contracts with methods, properties, or events that implementing classes must provide.
 No optional members, and interfaces cannot merge declarations.

 - TypeScript: Interfaces define object shapes and can be extended or merged via declaration merging.
 Can describe functions, arrays, and other types, with optional properties (e.g.,